bs-community/awesome-minecraft/readme.md

 - [AdvancedKitsReloaded](https://github.com/TryHardDood/AdvancedKitsReloaded) - AdvancedKitsReloaded is a Kit managing plugin for Minecraft servers which runs Bukkit, CraftBukkit, Spigot and Paper (>1.8).
 With this plugin you can easily create/edit/delete your kits and you can customize it as much as you'd like.
 - [WorldGuard](https://github.com/EngineHub/WorldGuard) - WorldGuard lets you and players guard areas of land against griefers and undesirables, as well as tweak and disable various gameplay features of Minecraft.
 - [CraftBook](https://github.com/EngineHub/CraftBook) - CraftBook lets you create magically extending bridges, compact Redstone circuits, complex Minecart mechanics, and much more — all without a client mod and fully customizable by the server.
-- [Connect](https://connect.minekube.com/) - Open shared Minecraft network for advertising public and local host servers
+- [Connect](https://connect.minekube.com/) - Open shared Minecraft network for advertising public and local host servers.

 ## Resource Packs